 Diesel pusher RV’s and coaches are awesome machines that can take you all across the continent.
 While diesel engines are expensive, proper diesel pusher maintenance will keep your engine functioning properly for hundreds of thousands of miles.
-We use these same guidelines to keep our diesel tank trucks hauling heavy loads 24/7.
-And don’t forget about your generator.
+We use these same guidelines to keep our diesel semi’s hauling heavy loads 24/7.
+And please don’t forget about your generator.
 It also has a diesel engine that requires regular maintenance.

 Every time you hit the road:

 - Check tire pressure and inflate to the manufacturer’s guidelines.
 This will make your tires last longer, handle better, improve fuel efficiency, and prevent blow outs.
 Under-inflated tires generate excess heat, and heat is one of a tire’s worst enemies.
 Excess heat can cause the tire to disintegrate while you’re cruising at 70 mph.

 - Inspect house batteries and add distilled water as needed

 - Examine the air filter and air filter restriction gauge (if equipped) on the engine air intake.
 If the indicator is in the red zone (usually >25″ w.c) then it’s time to clean or replace the filter.